What We Do

 We want you to know exactly where your apparel comes from on the map and who made it.
 We don’t believe that ethical consumerism, social impact, and fashion need to be mutually exclusive.

 Gaza Textile Industry

 Because Gaza has been under siege for over a decade, its textile industry is only at 13% of what it once was.
 We have joined the effort to rebuild the industry and make our denim jackets there.
 See the factory here.

-10% of our proceeds are donated to PWWSD.
+10% of our proceeds are donated to help make this campaign happen.